InamataCo/litegraph.js/README.md

-# litegraph.js_fork
+# litegraph.js

-> *Fork of the [litegraph.js](https://github.com/jagenjo/litegraph.js/) library with an updated [npm package](https://www.npmjs.com/package/@inamata-co/litegraph.js_fork) and [documentation](https://inamataco.github.io/litegraph.js_fork/).
+> *Fork of the [litegraph.js](https://github.com/jagenjo/litegraph.js/) library with an updated [npm package](https://www.npmjs.com/package/@inamata-co/litegraph.js), [documentation](https://inamataco.github.io/litegraph.js/) and [release procedure](#release).
 It was created due to limited npm updates and merge requests.
-To be deprecated if this changes.*
+To be deprecated if this changes.
+Commits and merge requests from the original repo are ported where possible.*

 A library in Javascript to create graphs in the browser similar to Unreal Blueprints.
 Nodes can be programmed easily and it includes an editor to construct and tests the graphs.